-Guiding principles provide direction to establish and improve the asset management approach while ensuring organizational alignment.
+Guiding principles provide direction to establish and improve our asset management approach while ensuring organizational alignment.
 The core asset management principles are:

-ADOPT A LIFECYCLE APPROACH

-Apply a whole life methodology for managing infrastructure assets including planning, acquisition, operation maintenance, renewal and disposal.

-2. ENDORSE EVIDENCE BASED DECISION MAKING

-Improve asset decision making by utilizing up to date infrastructure information.

-3. EMBRACE CONTINUOUS IMPROVEMENT PRACTICES

-Implement and adopt asset management practices that formalize the continuous improvement efforts.

-4. PROVIDE OPTIMAL VALUE

-Balance costs, risks and performance to ensure long term sustainability is achieved at the anticipated service level.

-DEVELOP SERVICE KNOWLEDGE

-Asset service levels will be clearly defined, communicated and fact based.
+- 1. Adopt a lifecycle approach Apply a whole life methodology for managing infrastructure assets including planning, acquisition, operation maintenance, renewal and disposal - 2.
+Endorse Evidence Based Decision Making Improve asset decision making by utilizing up to date infrastructure information - 3.
+Embrace Continuous Improvement Practices Implement and adopt asset management practices that formalize the continuous improvement efforts - 4.
+Provide Optimal Value Balance costs, risks and performance to ensure long term sustainability is achieved at the anticipated service level - 5.
+Develop Service Knowledge Asset service levels will be clearly defined, communicated and fact based

-The Province of Ontario has provided mandatory principles that should also be considered in the overall Asset Management Program.
-These have been attached at the end of the Strategic Asset Management Plan.
+The Province of Ontario has provided mandatory principles that should also be considered in our overall asset management program.
+These have been attached at the end of the SAMP.